Werner von Fritsch: Weimar rule

 During the interwar period, Fritsch served in the Weimar Republic's Armed Forces (Reichswehr).
 In 1924, Fritsch wrote a letter to Joachim von Stülpnagel where he expressed his hatred of democracy and his hope that General Hans von Seeckt would carry out a putsch to establish a military dictatorship.
 Fritsch declared he was totally opposed to seeing another "black, red and gold cur" as Chancellor (a reference to the colours of the Weimar Republic's flag) and wrote that he believed that Germany was being ruined by "the propaganda of the Jewish papers".
 Fritsch ended his letter with a list of all whom he hated: For in the last resort Ebert, pacifists, Jews, democrats, black, red, and gold, and the French, and these women, and the whores, and the like, all cunts with the only exception of mother, these females, I tell you, are all the same thing, namely the people who want to destroy Germany.
 There may be small differences, but in the end it all amounts to the same.
 We can trust only ourselves.
 Trustworthyness, Truth & love only there is among us, German Men.
-Prösterchen, prostata !
+Prösterchen, prostata!

-After the November 1938 anti-Jewish pogrom Kristallnacht, on December 11, 1938, he wrote to Baroness Margot von Schutzbar:

-Soon after the war I came to the conclusion that we should have to be victorious in three battles, if Germany were to become powerful again: